 Finding the right retirement community

 So now that you have an idea on your budget, you can start searching for a retirement community that works for you.
 There is much to consider.
 Location, amenities, cost and services provided, to name just a few.
 To get started you can search on Seniorly.
-This website has the latest, most up-to-date listings of all the senior retirement communities in your area.
+This website has the latest, most up-to-date listings of all the senior retirement and assisted living communities near you.
 Whether you’re looking for Independent Living or Continuing Care Retirement Communities, there are listings with photos, aggregated reviews and pricing.

 You may also be interested in using a senior living referral agent.
 These are local experts that can meet with you in person and answer all your questions.
 They can go on tours with you, and even help with the transition.